smartnic/sigcomm21_artifact/README.md

 `scp -i my.key reviewer@hp024.utah.cloudlab.us:/users/reviewer/xdp_map/rx/0.png .`
 where hp024 is node-0

 You may obtain a graph that looks like this.
 This throughput measurement is reported by a program running directly on the DUT, and not on the traffic generator.
+Since this only consists of one run, the actual throughput may vary up and down around a certain value, as offered load increases.
+The throughputs stabilize with more trials.
+With this single run, we would record the MLFFR throughput at ~15.0 Mpps.

 <img src="instruction-images/exercise-2.png" width="400px">